 Submerge bring small to mid-scale international work to Greater Manchester.
 The programme features artists from the UK but is more heavily balanced in favour of international practice.
 We try and foreground work that isn’t often seen in the UK, making space for overlooked artists whose work might not be seen otherwise, as well as ensuring that major international projects also find a home in our programme.

 Submerge doesn’t commission or programme shows from repertory theatre or the playwright/director system.
 We tend not to include work that uses naturalistic modes of performance or “acting” and we try not to programme traditionally seated “theatre” shows unless the form, context and content is meaningful or radical in relation to our current concerns.
-We recognise that theatre is a broad term and has different meanings across the globe; as such we are sometimes interested in theatre that is experimental, site-responsive or site-specific.
+We recognise that theatre is a broad term and has different meanings across the globe; as such we are sometimes interested in theatre that is experimental, live art focussed, site-responsive or site-specific.
 We are also interested in participatory performance, and work that engages with immersive and experiential techniques.

 The work we support comes from a broad range of artistic disciplines, often combining elements of liveart, body-based practice, visual arts, dance, sound art, installation, light, club performance, electronic music, immersive technique, audio-visual and digital practice.
 We thrive on work that is visceral, immersive and experimental.